Hammadullah2/StyleSync/README.md

 ### Step 5 — Upload Dataset to S3 (from Local Machine)

-Since the Kaggle GPU is unavailable, and the dataset is already downloaded locally,
+If the dataset is already downloaded locally,
 upload it directly to the S3 bucket using the AWS CLI.

 #### Command